-The tenth biennial edition of CensusAtSchool is expected to have the highest number of schools, teachers, and students participating.
-More than 30,000 schoolchildren are expected to participate in CensusAtSchool this year.
-As of launch this morning, approximately 1,800 teachers from almost 1,000 schools had already registered – the highest figures ever.
+The eleventh biennial edition of CensusAtSchool is expected to have the highest number of schools, teachers, and students participating.
+More than 40,000 schoolchildren are expected to participate in CensusAtSchool this year.
+As of launch this morning, approximately 1,700 teachers from 900 schools had already registered.

 Co-director Rachel Cunliffe says, “We’re passionate about getting real, relevant data about New Zealand students into their hands so that they can grow their data science superpower skills.”

 Rachel Cunliffe, a former University of Auckland statistics lecturer who now runs a digital design company, says teachers are always looking for rich cross-curricular classroom activities.

 Anne Patel, Professional Teaching Fellow and co-director says, “It’s so important that students experience every aspect of collecting and working with data, as they learn how data can be used to inform.
 Students are learning that data is all around us and they can “see” themselves in the data to get a real feel for patterns and variation.
 The experience helps students see the importance of statistics in today’s world – and they love finding out what other students are thinking and doing.”

 CensusAtSchool is part of an international effort to boost statistical capability among young people.

 Preview the questions and see which schools are taking part on CensusAtSchool’s website.